Doubling Down on Business at Stanley Marketplace

 Miette et Chocolat has enjoyed sweet success and was one of the first businesses at Stanley Marketplace.

 In December 2016, Lewis opened Miette et Chocolat, a modern French patisserie, where he is the owner and pastry artisan.
 It was among the first handful of businesses in Stanley Marketplace.
-La Creperie d’Audrey, slated to open in early September, will be a traditional French creperie serving sweet and savory crepes plus coffee, smoothies, fruit and granola yogurt parfaits, and some baked goods.
+La Creperie d’Audrey, opened in early September, as a traditional French creperie serving sweet and savory crepes plus coffee, smoothies, fruit and granola yogurt parfaits, and some baked goods.
 With the addition of a liquor license, classic cocktails, wine, champagne, and adult smoothies will be served.

 Named for the owner’s daughter, La Creperie d’Audrey will serve traditional sweet and savory crepes, baked goods, and drinks.